Reading progress: 0%

 Nick Drake remains one of the defining figures of intimate songwriting.
 He was active in the late 1960s and early 1970s, and he released three albums during his lifetime: Five Leaves Left, Bryter Layter, and Pink Moon.
 He was not commercially successful during his lifetime.
 But his influence grew after his death in 1974.

 Drake’s work combined many aspects of the British revival into a more subtle style.
 His guitar tunings created open, resonant textures.
-The music was simple, even when it was accompanied by the sounds of an orchestra.
+The music felt spare even when it included strings or other arranged elements.
 He sang in a soft voice.
-Listening to Pink Moon, a record mostly made up of voice and guitar, feels like entering a private room.
+Listening to Pink Moon, which is largely built from voice and guitar, feels like entering a private room.

 The inward tone was different from the lively energy of earlier revival music.
 Drake’s lyrics often focused on personal thoughts instead of public events.
-Nature imagery appeared often, but it did not make rural life seem romantic.
-Instead, it made it seem more emotional and distant.
-The songs did not declare positions.
-They suggested different mental states.
+Nature imagery appeared often, but it did not romanticize rural life.
+Instead, it gave the songs emotional distance and inwardness.
+They did not declare positions.
+They suggested states of mind.

 Drake’s initial obscurity reveals something about the market at the time.
 In the early 1970s, singer-songwriters became popular, but being vulnerable still favored clear melodic accessibility.
 Artists like James Taylor and Joni Mitchell used introspection and strong melodies to create songs that were popular on the radio.
 Drake’s restraint may have seemed too mild for what the industry expected.